By: Marilyn L. Davis

 Applying the Slogans

 I explained that I knew what it meant for me, but that my ‘sick and tired’ might be different than his or other group members, so if the other men would give us their ‘sick and tired’, we might see the differences.
-We got numerous answers:
+We got many answers:

 - All their money going for dope